-In E-commerce order fulfillment, two distinct models have emerged to meet the evolving demands of customers: Regular Fulfillment from traditional distribution centers and Dark Store Fulfillment from hyperlocal, specialized warehouses.
-These two models differ significantly in several key aspects, each tailored to address specific customer needs and market dynamics.
-Let’s explore the differences between these fulfillment types to gain a deeper understanding of their unique characteristics.
+In the domain of ecommerce warehouse management, two distinct models have emerged to accommodate the evolving preferences of customers: Traditional Ecommerce Warehouse Management System from conventional distribution centers and Hyperlocal Ecommerce Warehouse Management System from specialized, hyperlocal warehouses.
+These two approaches showcase significant differences in various critical aspects, each intricately designed to fulfill distinct customer requirements and adapt to market dynamics.
+Let’s explore the disparities between these ecommerce warehouse management types to gain a deeper understanding of their unique features.

 1. Warehouse Size: